-Excessive population has various adverse effects including undue pressure on natural resources.
-More people mean more consumption which in turn leads to more exploitation of fixed and extractable resources.
-Also, population is not a universal challenge.
+The population is not a universal challenge.
 It is typical for nations whose economies have not yet achieved full potential and growth.
-Along with China and India, African and some Latin countries also have very high population growth rates.
-Rather, China, which is the most populous country, has achieved very commendable control over the growth of its population, although their methods are highly autocratic and cannot be replicated in other countries.
+Africa and some Latin countries also have very high population growth rates.
+China, which is the most populous country, has achieved very commendable control over the growth of its population, although its methods are highly autocratic and cannot be replicated in democracies.

-(3) Social security – More & more people should be covered under social security schemes.
-So that they do not depend on others in the event of old age, sickness, unemployment etc., they will not have any desire to have more children with these facilities.
+- Social Security – Every citizen must be covered under appropriate social security schemes.
+So that they do not depend on others in the event of sickness, unemployment, old age, etc. Social security will help people to have less desire for more children.